Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Possibly put a [credit freeze](https://en.wikipedia.org/wiki/Credit_freeze) on your credit line at the three major credit
 * Turn on "automatic updates" for software you use.

-# Individuals vs. Assholes in Power
+# Individuals vs. The State

 * Encrypt your phone/laptop disk at rest (FileVault, Android Encryption, LUKS/cryptsetup)
 * Use passphrases, not biometric unlock features such as fingerprints